 A great way to make simple iced coffee is to start with high-quality beans.
 Although you can use regular brewed coffee and then chill it, using ground beans made explicitly for iced coffee or espresso will give you a much better result.
 Plus, there’s no need for filters if you grind your beans since it will all go straight into your cup!

 We recommend choosing an Arabica bean over a Robusto if you want a strong flavor without too much acidity.

 2. Get To Know Your Grinder

 There’s’ nothing like a refreshing cup of iced coffee on a hot day, and it’s’ something we look forward to all year.
 But brewing fresh iced coffee is not as simple as brewing hot coffee; you must do it right if you want that perfect cup.
 That means using a proper grinder so that your beans are ground just right for iced coffee and not over-extracted.

 A good way of getting familiar with grinders is by exploring various grind settings and different types of grinders; once you understand how they work, you can choose what’s best for your particular needs—or find one that can handle both tasks efficiently.

-Coldwater produces less flavor than hot water, but it extracts more flavor from coffee grounds than room-temperature or warm water.
+Cold water produces less flavor than hot water but extracts more flavor from coffee grounds than room-temperature or warm water.